Ymeh-Git/Site-3-pages-HTML-CSS-ONLY/README.md

 Sorry for my Frenglish

-We will go though this project step by step 🐌
+We will go though this project only HTML part,  🐌

 **If you are eager to see the result, clone it or download .zip, extract it and open it in your browser**
 ## Tree structure :